In early 2017, SAGE ran another survey looking at post-production in South Africa. We're pleased to share the results!

 A good assistant editor allows the editor to do their best work, as well as greatly speeding up an edit.
 Assistant editors can often also be on-the-job learners, which is important for the long-term sustainability and transformation of the post-production industry.
 Admittedly, small edit jobs don’t require (or can’t afford) an assistant.

-Nearly 60% of producers report hiring a post-production supervisor when the job size demands one, while nearly 35% of editors report having to do this task themselves.
-Perhaps a discussion around the roles of editor and supervisor is needed, along with the appropriate job size for a supervisor.
+Nearly 70% of producers report hiring a post-production supervisor when the job size demands one.
+This response is more encouraging than last year, where nearly 35% of editors report having to do this task themselves (this year only 20% responded so).
+Still, a discussion around the roles of editor and supervisor is needed — along with the appropriate job size for a supervisor.

-These responses roughly keep track with those of 2013.
+These responses roughly keep track with those of 2013 and 2014.